wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 11 The silver beams of the moon danced upon the gently rolling waves of the mighty deep, and the sound of the oar again broke the sweet silence of night.

-12 But, when they came nigh the vessel of Samuel, the men of Columbia poured out destruction upon them with a plentiful hand;
+12 But, when they came nigh the vessel of Samuel, the men of Columbia poured out destruction upon them with a plentiful hand ;

 13 Inasmuch as they were again compelled to depart to their strong vessels, with dreadful loss.